inventare/blogger-template/README.md

 Then, now, after the build process finished, you can get the template (**XML**) file in the `/dist` path.
 Then, upload it to the Blogger.

+## Not Complete Yet

+That i'm commented in the introdution, this template is **designed to be edited in the code and not in the blogger visual tools** and, some parts of that is not maintened by me because i not use this or because i'm not get time to work in this part for now.
+A list of not supported or not customized or any thing of type:

+- [ ] Comments Block
+- ...

+## Roadmap to Future

+- [ ] Complete Template Engine to Make Blogger Templates By Code more Easy
+- [ ] Simulate Blogger Environment to Develop a Template By Code in Localhost

 ## Customization

 Some customizations can be made in this template, and some of there are listed here.